ModiaSim/ModiaResult.jl/docs/src/AbstractInterface.md

 ## Optional functions

 The following functions can be defined for a new result data structure.
-If they are not defined, a default implementation is used:
+If they are not defined, a default implementation is used.

 ```@docs
 getSignalDetails